duxuso/jasmine-renderJSONP/README.md

 ## Test (skip)
 1. Before test, it needs to download and use `jasmine 2.3.4` framework, jasmine is a T/BDD (test/behaviour-driven development), create your test specs before implementation code.
 I'm still studying on it currently, so I build my ugly impementation code first, just skip it right now, I'll rewrite the code follow its BDD later.
-2. Write your test under folder `spec`, with a `_spec` suffix, such as `jquery.renderAjax_spec.js`, open it with preferred browsers, if all-pass, the page will be green, otherwise, it will list the error items in red.
+2. Write your test under folder `spec`, with a `_spec` suffix, such as `jquery.renderAjax_spec.js`, write implementation code under `src`, add reference to `SpecRunner.html` and open it with preferred browsers, if all-pass, the page will be green, otherwise, it will list the error items in red.

 ## Contributing
 1. Fork it!